-Ex-pope Benedict wants name removed from new book: aide
+Ex-pope Benedict wants name removed from new book - aide

-VATICAN CITY (Reuters) - Former Pope Benedict wants his name removed as co-author of a new book on the issue of priestly celibacy, his personal secretary said on Tuesday, in the latest twist in a saga that has riveted the Roman Catholic world.
+VATICAN CITY (Reuters) - Former Pope Benedict wants his name removed as co-author of a new book on the issue of priestly celibacy, his personal secretary said on Tuesday, in the latest twist to a saga that has kept the Roman Catholic world riveted.

-Archbishop Georg Ganswein told Reuters that, at the former pope’s behest, he had asked the principal author of the book, Cardinal Robert Sarah, to contact the publishers and make the necessary changes.
+Archbishop Georg Ganswein told Reuters that, at the former pope’s behest, he had asked the principal author of the book, Cardinal Robert Sarah, to contact the publishers to make the necessary changes.

 The book, “From the Depths of Our Hearts”, is due to be published in France on Wednesday.
-Excerpts were released at the weekend, angering some Roman Catholic scholars who said Benedict risked undermining his successor, Pope Francis.
+Excerpts were released at the weekend, angering some Roman Catholic scholars, who said Benedict risked undermining his successor, Pope Francis.

+The book’s American publisher, Ignatius Press, said in a statement that it still “considers this a co-authored publication”, indicating that it may not comply with the former pope’s requests when the English version is released next month.

-The episode has underscored the polarization between conservatives and progressives in the 1.3 billion-member Church and prompted fresh debate on the role of a former pontiff.
+The episode has underscored the polarisation between conservatives and progressives in the 1.3 billion-member Church and prompted fresh debate on the role of a former pontiff.

-Hours earlier, Sarah rejected media accusations that he had used Benedict’s name without authorization and that he had taken advantage of the frail, 92-year-old former pontiff, who in 2013 became the first pope in 700 years to resign.
+Hours earlier, Cardinal Sarah rejected media accusations that he had used Benedict’s name without authorisation and that he had taken advantage of the frail, 92-year-old former pontiff, who in 2013 became the first pope to resign in 700 years.

 “I solemnly affirm that Benedict XVI knew that our project would take the form of a book.
 I can say that we exchanged several texts to establish the corrections,” Sarah, 74, wrote on Twitter.